ElvaHardwick/Obedientiae-ex-Machina-Docs/notecard-scripting.md

 Setting a variable is done by `variable_name = "value"` or `variable_name = other_variable`.
 Variables can be used for conditional blocks, or in strings.
 If you have a string says "Beep $variable_name$", and `variable_name` has the value 'boop' then it will be be replaced, output as "Beep boop"

 ## Blocks of code
-There's a few code 'blocks' that are available, see the [examples section](#examples) to show how they're used.
+There are a few code 'blocks' that are available, see the [examples section](#examples) to show how they're used.
  * `when variable =/!= "value" ..... end` - Evaluated whenever something is updated and the condition is still true
  * `on variable =/!= "value" ..... end` - Evaluated if the relevant variable is changed, and the condition is true.
  * `button ... option,option,option ... end` - Used to create buttons in the programming menu, the same button can be specified in multiple scripts, letting new options be added to it.
 The first option in the highest numbered notecard is set as default upon reboot.